productincubr/Ethi-backend-master/DEPLOYMENT.md

 4. Run `npm start` to start the development server

 ## Troubleshooting

+### Common Build Issues

+**npm install hanging/timeout:**
+- Use `npm ci --only=production` instead of `npm install`
+- Ensure Node.js version 22 is specified
+- Check that all dependencies are compatible

+**Puppeteer installation issues:**
+- The app now uses optimized puppeteer configuration for Render.com
+- If puppeteer still fails, consider using a different PDF generation library

+**Memory issues during build:**
+- Render.com free tier has limited memory
+- Consider upgrading to a paid plan if build consistently fails
+- Use `npm ci --only=production` to reduce memory usage

+### General Troubleshooting

 - **Build failures**: Check the build logs in Render dashboard
 - **Runtime errors**: Check the service logs in Render dashboard